Streampunk/gonzales/README.md

 ## Results

-The results of tests carried out in the BBC's IP PoC lab in Belfast as included in Microsoft Excel document [gonzales_graphs.xlsx].
+The results of tests carried out in the BBC's IP PoC lab in Belfast as included in Microsoft Excel document [./gonzales_graphs.xlsx].

 ## Status, support and further development